Creating a Safer Sport Environment with Background ScreeningPosted on July 15, 2018

 1. Background Screening Matrix

 The Background Screening Matrix is an important resource of the Responsible Coaching Movement.
 Presented in a checklist format, it recommends different tools that should be considered as part of an organization’s screening process, including letters of reference, disclosure forms, and Sterling Talent Solutions’ Enhanced Police Record Check.
 Depending on the relative risk of the role an individual plays within an organization (e.g., from youth-volunteers to travel team coaches), the matrix proposes which screening tools should be utilized in the hiring process or as part of an ongoing assessment exercise.
-Below is a preview of the Background Screening Matrix, it can also be DOWNLOADED HERE.
+Below is a preview of the Background Screening Matrix.

 2. Volunteer Canada’s 10 Steps of Screening